ProjectCoCom/content-architecture/The_Ultimate_Content_Architecture_System/README.md

 *   **What's Included**: Includes everything from the System tier, but enhances the "Your Action Steps" for each section into a comprehensive, three-part structure: a descriptive paragraph, a detailed task-list, and a success-metric conclusion paragraph.
 It also includes:
     *   **Interactive Templates**: CSV versions of all spreadsheet-based templates for easy use in Google Sheets, Excel, or Airtable.
-    *   **Video Source Documents**: Detailed prompts and directives for each of the 24 sections, designed to be used with NoteBookLM to generate comprehensive video walkthroughs.
+    *   **Videos**: Detailed video source documents act as prompts and directives for each of the 24 sections, designed to be used with NoteBookLM to generate comprehensive video overviews of the content.
+The source documents are not included, but the videos are.
 *   **Who It's For**: Marketing agencies, consultants, and teams who need a complete, turnkey solution for executing a sophisticated content strategy for themselves or their clients.

 ## Content Management